 - By using a curette.
 This involves 'freezing' the surrounding skin with local anaesthetic.
 The seborrhoeic warts are then scraped off with a sharp surgical instrument called a curette.

-Sometimes lasers can be used to remove seborrhoeic warts.
 Once seborrhoeic warts have been removed, they usually do not return.

 Dr Tim Kenny